Advanced Web Interfaces with CSS3 and HTML5 Short Courses

 Sonya Smith got hooked on CSS and web standards before they were mainstream.
 She then spent several years honing her frontend skills hand-coding websites and blogs for SMEs using clean, cross-browser, accessible code.
 What she loves about CSS is there's always something new to learn.

-This is aimed at students with a basic practical experience with CSS - perhaps you've already completed our Web Authoring short course, or have built one or two simple sites using CSS.
+This is aimed at students with a basic practical experience with CSS - perhaps you've already completed our beginner web authoring course Building Websites with HTML5 and CSS3 or have built one or two simple sites using CSS.

-You must, however, have a confident grasp of XHTML.
-Good keyboard skills are essential: this is not a taught Dreamweaver / WYSIWYG course and work will be hand-coded.
+You'll need a confident grasp of (X)HTML.
+Good keyboard skills are essential as this is not a taught Dreamweaver / WYSIWYG course and work will be hand-coded.

 Applicants must be proficient in written and spoken English